 Where to find resources and support for families?

-Families can access help and assistance from groups, like the National Institute of Mental Health offering guidance on autism and OCD.
-Support networks and online communities for families, with loved ones affected by autism and OCD can also offer support, recommendations and assistance.
+Resources and support for families are available through organizations like the National Institute of Mental Health offering insights on autism and OCD.
+Additionally support groups and online communities catering to families of individuals, with autism and OCD offer assistance, recommendations and materials.